 The water level of Green Lake (at Raoul Island) rose more than six metres before the 1964 eruption started.
 In 1993 it rose 1.2m following an earthquake swarm, but no eruption followed.
 However in 2006 it didn’t change before the March eruption.

 At Ruapehu we monitor the lake temperature, water level and overflow along with the chemistry.
 The lake temperature varies from about 10 to 50°C; unfortunately this is not always a measure of activity as eruptions have occurred from both hot and cold lakes.
 The Mg (magnesium) values increase if new/fresh rock is in contact with the crater lake waters, while the Cl (chloride) changes with steam input.

-When full, the lake had an area of 74,850m2, whereas when low it only covers 24,800m2.
+When full, the lake had an area of about 74,850m2, whereas when low it only covers around 24,800m2.
 When the lake reaches to near overflow level the volume of the water in the crater is about 1.8 million m3.
 The primary source of water filling the lake is condensing steam and gas from fumaroles now beneath the lake and runoff from the surrounding crater walls.